Triyuginarayan Temple

 Triyuginarayan Temple (त्रियुगी-नारायण) is a Hindu temple located in the Triyuginarayan village in Rudraprayag district, Uttarakhand, India.
 The ancient temple is dedicated to god Vishnu.
-Its fame is credited to the legend of god Shiva’s marriage to goddess Parvati witnessed by Vishnu at this venue and is thus a popular Hindu pilgrimage sites.
+Its fame is credited to the legend of god Shiva’s marriage to goddess Parvati witnessed by Vishnu at this venue and is thus a popular Hindu pilgrimage sites and part of Abhimana Kshethram temples.
 A special feature of this temple is a perpetual fire, that burns in front of the temple.
 The flame is believed to burn from the times of the divine marriage.
+Since ancient times this fire used to be self-igniting but in Kaliyug it is kept burning continuously by the Jamloki Brahmins of Kedarghati.
+Jamloki brahmins are also the chief worshipper of the Triyuginarayan temple.
 Thus, the temple is also known as Akhand Dhuni temple.

-The temple courtyard is also the source of a water stream, which fills three sacred bathing ponds (kunds) nearby.

 Etymology

-The word "Triyugi Narayan" is formed of three words "tri" means three, "yugi" denotes the period of time – Yuga and "Narayan" is another name of Vishnu.
-Pilgrims have been offering wood to the fire in the havana-kund (fireplace) since the three Yugas – hence the place is given the name "Triyugi Narayan".
-Yuga in Hindu philosophy is the name of an epoch or era within a cycle of four ages.
-The four Yugas are Satya Yuga (1,728,000 human years), Treta Yuga (1,296,000 years), the Dvapara Yuga (864,000 years) and finally Kali Yuga (432,000 years), which is the present Yuga.
+The temple courtyard is also the source of a stream, which feeds the four sacred bathing ponds (kunds) located nearby.
+The term "Triyugi Narayan" is derived from three words "tri" meaning three, "yugi" denoting a period of time - a yuga and "Narayana" another name for Vishnu.
+Pilgrims have been offering wood to the fire in the havan-kund (fireplace) for three yugas - hence, the place is named "Triyugi Narayan".
+In Hindu philosophy a yuga is the name of an era within the cycle of four yugas.
+The four yugas are Satya Yuga (1,728,000 human years), Treta Yuga (1,296,000 years), Dvapara Yuga (864,000 years) and finally Kali Yuga (432,000 years), which is the current age.

 The name "Akhand Dhuni temple" also originates from the eternal flame legend, "Akhand" means perpetual and "Dhuni" means flame.